AlexandrosPanag/HMU_Comp_Mobile_App/Terms Of Use.md

 ## Contact Information

-If you have any questions about these Terms, please contact us at [your contact information].
+If you have any questions about these Terms, please contact us at alexandrospanag.github.io.

 ---